tanhuy998/context-js/README.md

 }
 ```

-## Grouping routes (since version 0.1.x)
+## Group

-Group routes is a way to group enpoints in in order to apply constraints to the group's members.
-Something we want a set of endpoints passthrough some middlewares.
+Group is a way to apply particular constraint (Middlewares) on a set of endpoints.

 ```js
 const {Route, BaseController, routingContext} = require('@tanhuy998/context-js');